fddayan/morning-pages-journal/README.md

     mp config <key> <value>
     mp config editor vi

-You can also specify a config file and run any of the command
+You can also specify a config file and run any of the commands

     mp -c custom.yaml list